-- Select suitable accounting policies and apply them consistently. - Make judgements and estimates that are reasonable and prudent. - State whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements. - Prepare financial statements on the going concern basis unless it is inappropriate to assume that the college will continue in operation.
+- Select suitable accounting policies and apply them consistently. - Make judgements and estimates that are reasonable and prudent. - State whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements. - Prepare financial statements on the going concern basis unless it is inappropriate to assume that the College will continue in operation.

-The Corporation is also required to prepare an Operating and Financial Review which describes what it is trying to do and how it is going about it, including the legal and administrative status of the College.
+The Governing Body is also required to prepare an Operating and Financial Review which describes what it is trying to do and how it is going about it, including the legal and administrative status of the College.

-The Governing Body is responsible for keeping proper accounting records, which disclose with reasonable accuracy, at any time, the financial position of the college and to enable it to ensure that the financial statements are prepared in accordance with the relevant legislation of incorporation and other relevant accounting standards.
-It is responsible for taking steps that are reasonably open to it to safeguard assets of the college and to prevent and detect fraud and other irregularities.
+The Governing Body is responsible for keeping proper accounting records, which disclose with reasonable accuracy, at any time, the financial position of the College and to enable it to ensure that the financial statements are prepared in accordance with the relevant legislation of inGoverning Body and other relevant accounting standards.
+It is responsible for taking steps that are reasonably open to it to safeguard assets of the College and to prevent and detect fraud and other irregularities.

-The maintenance and integrity of the college website is the responsibility of the Governing Body of the college: the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since that were initially presented on the website.
+The maintenance and integrity of the College website is the responsibility of the Governing Body of the College: the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since that were initially presented on the website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Members of the Governing Body are responsible for ensuring that expenditure and income are applied for the purposes intended by Parliament and that the financial transactions conform to the authorities that govern them.
-In addition they are responsible for ensuring that funds from the EFA and the Skills Funding Agency are used only in accordance with the Financial Memorandum with the Council and any other conditions that may from time to time be prescribed.
+In addition they are responsible for ensuring that funds from the Skills Funding Agency and the EFA are used only in accordance with the Financial Memorandum/Funding Agreement with the Skills Funding Agency/EFA and any other conditions that may from time to time be prescribed.
 Members of the Governing Body must ensure that there are appropriate financial and management controls in place to safeguard public and other funds and ensure they are used properly.
-In addition, members of the Governing Body are responsible for securing economical, efficient and effective management of the college's resources and expenditure, so that the benefits that should be derived from the application of public funds from the EFA and the Skills Funding Agency are not put at risk.
+In addition, members of the Governing Body are responsible for securing economical, efficient and effective management of the College's resources and expenditure, so that the benefits that should be derived from the application of public funds from the EFA and the Skills Funding Agency are not put at risk.